-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-For the time being, it does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Sustainable investment means an investment in an economic activity that Does this financial product have a sur Yes environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+The EUTaxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+For the time It will make a minimum of stainable investments with an environmental objective:% in economic activities that qualify as the EU Taxonomy in economic activities that do not sustainable under the EU Taxonomy It will make a minimum of sustainable investments with a social objective: % It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of % of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective being, it does not include a list of socially sustainable economic activities.
+Sustainable It promotes E/S characteristics, but will not make any sustainable investments investments with an environmental objective might be aligned with the Taxonomy or not.